gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Given `a` requires `b` requires `c`.
     - When the source for `a` is compiled, the compile classpath contains the Jar for `b` but not the Jar for `c`.
 - Reasonable error message when building a library with a dependency cycle.
+- Jar is built when library depends on itself.
 - Error cases as above.

 ### Implementation: